 - XIV.A.
 The Referee shall declare penalties on any prohibited acts. - XIV.B.
 In the case of multiple penalties being committed simultaneously by the same competitor, the heavier penalty shall be declared. - XIV.C.
 Penalties are divided into kyong-go (half-point) and gam-jeom (full-point) penalties. - XIV.D.
 Two kyong-gos shall be counted as a one point penalty which will be recorded by adding one point to the opponent's score.
 The last odd kyong-go shall not be counted in the grand total. - XIV.E.
 A gam-jeom shall be counted as a one point penalty which will be recorded by adding one point to the opponent's score.
 All gam-jeoms are counted in the grand total. - XIV.F.
-Joo-eui (Verbal Warning at the referee's discretion) - XIV.F.1.
-Only one joo-eui per infraction, per round, per competitor. - XIV.F.2.
-A joo-eui does not affect points, but a kyong-go must be given in the event the athlete repeats the same infraction during the same round.
-For example, if an official gives a joo-eui for falling down, he must give a kyong-go if the athlete falls again and it is not the result of a knockdown or the result of being pushed down by the other athlete. - XIV.F.3.
-Joo-euis are only given for prohibited acts related to kyong-gos and never for gam-jeoms. - XIV.G.
-Kyong-go Penalties (Half-Point Penalties) - XIV.G.1.
-Evading by turning the back to the opponent - XIV.G.2.
-Intentionally falling down - XIV.G.3.
-Avoiding the match - XIV.G.4.
-Making contact with an unauthorized implement - XIV.G.5.
-Grabbing, holding or pushing the opponent - XIV.G.6.
-Pretending injury - XIV.G.7.
-Crossing the boundary line with one foot touching the mat - XIV.G.8.
+Kyong-go Penalties (Half-Point Penalties) - XIV.F.1.
+Evading by turning the back to the opponent - XIV.F.2.
+Falling down (if a 3 point head kick is scored, the Referee will not give a penalty for falling down) - XIV.F.3.
+Avoiding the match - XIV.F.4.
+Making contact with an unauthorized implement - XIV.F.5.
+Grabbing, holding or pushing the opponent - XIV.F.6.
+Pretending injury - XIV.F.7.
+Crossing the boundary line with one foot touching the mat - XIV.F.8.
 Uttering undesirable remarks or misconduct

-XIV.H.
+XIV.G.
 Gam-jeom Penalties (Full-Point Penalties)

-- XIV.H.1.
-Attacking the opponent after kal-yeo - XIV.H.2.
-Throwing down the opponent by grappling the opponent's attacking foot in the air with the arm or by pushing the opponent with the hand - XIV.H.3.
-Making non-incidental contact to an illegal target area - XIV.H.4.
-Excessive contact (may also result in disqualification) - XIV.H.5.
-Interrupting the progress of the match on the part of the competitor or coach - XIV.H.6.
-Attacking the fallen opponent - XIV.H.7.
-Uncontrolled attack - XIV.H.8.
-Violent or extreme remarks or behavior on the part of the competitor or coach - XIV.I.
-When a competitor refuses to comply with the competition rules or the Referee's order intentionally, the Referee may declare the competitor the loser.

-XIV.J.
-Any combination of half-point or full-point penalties, which brings the total of full penalty points to four (4), shall cause that competitor to be declared the loser.
+- XIV.G.1.
+Attacking the opponent after kal-yeo - XIV.G.2.
+Throwing down the opponent by grappling the opponent's attacking foot in the air with the arm or by pushing the opponent with the hand - XIV.G.3.
+Making non-incidental contact to an illegal target area - XIV.G.4.
+Excessive contact (may also result in disqualification) - XIV.G.5.
+Interrupting the progress of the match on the part of the competitor or coach - XIV.G.6.
+Attacking the fallen opponent - XIV.G.7.
+Uncontrolled attack - XIV.G.8.
+Violent or extreme remarks or behavior on the part of the competitor or coach - XIV.H.
+When a competitor refuses to comply with the competition rules or the Referee's order intentionally, the Referee may declare the competitor the loser. - XIV.I.
+Any combination of half-point or full-point penalties, which brings the total of full penalty points to five (5), shall cause that competitor to be declared the loser. - XIV.J.
+Automatic Disqualification - XIV.J.1.
+Injuring the opponent's face or neck\ - XIV.J.2.
+Injuring the opponent by a malicious or excessive attack\\ - XIV.J.3.
+Injuring and/or rendering an opponent unable to continue by using an unauthorized attacking implement or by attack to an unauthorized area - XIV.J.4.
+Significant unsportsmanlike conduct on the part of the competitor or coach - \ Drawing blood does NOT automatically infer that the attack was excessive or malicious, or that the face or neck was, indeed, injured.

-XIV.K.
-Automatic Disqualification

-- XIV.K.1.
-Injuring the opponent's face or neck\ - XIV.K.2.
-Injuring the opponent by a malicious or excessive attack\\ - XIV.K.3.
-Injuring and/or rendering an opponent unable to continue by using an unauthorized attacking implement or by attack to an unauthorized area - XIV.K.4.
-Significant unsportsmanlike conduct on the part of the competitor or coach - \ Drawing blood does NOT automatically infer that the attack was excessive or malicious, or that the face or neck was, indeed, injured. - \\ The Referee, with or without the consensus of the Team Leader, shall determine if the attack was malicious or excessive.
+\\ The Referee, with or without the consensus of the Ring Manager, shall determine if the attack was malicious or excessive.